-The third stage: twenty-seventh-thirtieth week: by about the 28th week the fetus is "legally viable"; that is, it has organs sufficiently formed to enable it to live if born early.
+The third stage: 27th-30th weeks: by about the 28th week the fetus is "legally viable"; that is, it has organs sufficiently formed to enable it to live if born early.
 It settles into a head down position, is fatter, with smoother skin.
 About 16 inches long.

-Thirty-first-Thirty-fourth week: Still growing, about 17 inches long.
+31st-34th weeks: Still growing, about 17 inches long.
 Premature babies look more like babies as they have more fat on them, and less like little old people.

-Thirty-fifth-Thirth-Eighth week: The fetus' heart pumps 600 pints a day.
+35th-38th weeks: The fetus's heart pumps 600

+pints a day.
 Growth stops shortly before birth.

 One cell has become 200 million cells.
-The weight of the original fertilized egg has been increased 5 billion times.
-The uterus is 14 inches long, maximum size, and it weighs 2 1/4 pounds.
-The placenta weighs 1 1/2 pounds at term and is 7-9 inches in diameter.
+The weight of the original fertilized egg has been increased five billion times.
+The uterus is 14 inches long, maximum size, and it weighs 21⁄2 pounds.
+The placenta weighs 11⁄2 pounds at term and is seven to nine inches in diameter.
 The baby is ready to be born.

 From the mother's blood, from the placenta and perhaps from the amniotic fluid the baby has been receiving substances which make him immune to a large variety of diseases.
 It receives disease-combating proteins called antibodies which have been built up from the diseases she has had.
-These immunities will gradually wear off after the first 6 months of life.
-In the last month before birth the baby will have a level of antibodies and gamma globulin equal to that of its mother.
+These immunities will gradually wear off after the first six months of life.
+In the last month before birth, the baby will have a level of antibodies and gamma globulin equal to that of its mother.